 1. Smoldering myeloma has M-protein in the blood, increased Bence Jones protein in the urine, 10 percent to 60 percent of abnormal plasma cells in bone marrow.

-2. Active myeloma has 10 percent abnormal plasma cells in bone marrow, and one or more of the following signs: at least 60 percent abnormal plasma cells in bone marrow, increased calcium in the blood, kidney damage, anemia (low red blood cells), and bone damage.
+2. Active myeloma has at least 10 percent abnormal plasma cells in bone marrow, and one or more of the following signs: increased calcium in the blood, kidney damage, anemia (low red blood cells), or bone damage.